 So why is it that, despite the advances made in data warehouse, data integration and migration, data governance, master data and other software products, customers find it so difficult, expensive, time consuming and risky to incorporate the data from these packages whilst implementing these solutions?

 The reason lies in the nature of their metadata: the data model which underpins these systems.
 For example to deliver an effective data migration or data warehouse project, it is essential that the architects and developers understand the data structures with which they are working.

 For many systems e.g. home grown applications, files, machine data and some packages it is a relatively easy task to figure out their data models.
 Many data modeling and information management software products have the capability to reverse engineer their metadata which usually contains information that makes sense to the analyst or architect.
 In additional the data models are relatively limited in size and complexity.

 Compare this with the metadata in an SAP packaged application.
 For a start the data model will contain over 90,000 tables.
-Apart from the size and innate complexity, the tables and field names in the database System Catalogue are so opaque that they mean nothing and are of no value to an data analyst or architect.
+Apart from the size and innate complexity, the tables and field names in the database System Catalog are so opaque that they mean nothing and are of no value to an data analyst or architect.

 Most ERP and CRM systems have also been customised at the data model level so, even if documentation was available it is likely to be inaccurate.

 These characteristics mean that the standard tools provided by the information and data management software vendors will not be of much value.
-This is because they only access the information in the System Catalogue or provide template based solutions which then need to be compared to what has been implemented to identify differences.
+This is because they only access the information in the System Catalog or provide template based solutions which then need to be compared to what has been implemented to identify differences.